Skip to Main Content

-EBSCO eBooks are online versions of some print books that your library has purchased. eBooks that are owned will be available to the library in perpetuity, with provisions being made for long term access and preservation.
+EBSCO eBooks are online versions of some print books that the library has purchased. eBooks that are owned will be available to the library in perpetuity, with provisions being made for long term access and preservation.
 SOME RESTRICTIONS DO APPLY.
-There is not an eBook version of every book published or owned by Moore Library.
+There is not an eBook version of every book published.
 Search the database for availability.

 EBSCO eBooks offer a number of advantages.
 Users can:

-- Access titles on mobile devices, including iPhones, iPads, Kindle Fires, and Android Devices
+- Access titles on mobile devices, including iPhones, iPads, Kindle Fire, and Android Devices

 - Search within a book for specific words or phrases